For urgent consular assistance call

 More information:

-Due to COVID-19, all airlines are reducing capacity and cancelling flights to and from South Africa.
+There are limited flights to and from South Africa.
 Contact your travel provider for details.
 Special rules apply if you're going to or from Eswatini through South Africa, including transiting.

 South Africa has specific documentation rules for children and doesn't accept provisional travel documents.
 It also requires travellers to carry a yellow fever vaccination certificate.